-The Graduate School of International Management (GSIM) offers 2-Year Japan-Global Development Program, 2-Year MBA,1-Year MBA, and 1-Year Digital Transformation Program (1-Year MBA program and 1-Year Digital Transformation program are unavailable for JISR students).
+The Graduate School of International Management (GSIM) offers 2-Year Japan-Global Development Program, 2-Year MBA Program, 1-Year MBA Program (IMBA), and 1-Year Digital Transformation Program (DXP) (IMBA and DXP are unavailable for JISR students).
 Students in the JGDP start the program by tackling the essentials of management with an emphasis on global leadership and the emerging countries by taking core required courses.
 In their second year, they take courses related to Japan based on their area of interest and learn lessons and logic from Japan's experience.
-They can also choose courses offered in the Graduate School of International Relations, another school of IUJ.
+They can also choose courses offered in the Graduate School of International Relations, another school of IUJ, as well as the courses offered in any Program in GSIM.
 Submission of the graduation research report (or thesis) is one of the requirements for the IUJ MBA degree.
 Each student produces a unique academic work in an area of their choice or in an area related to their employment.
-This work begins in Fall term of the 2nd year.
+This work begins in Spring Term of the 1st year.